ofernandoavila/react-open-market-php-api/README.md

 ## Creating new models

 New classes can be create in the `model` folder and be call anytime.
-Is recommended to add a database instance to a local variable inside the `__construct` function.
-E.g.:
+Is recommended to add a database instance to a local variable inside the `__construct` function. e.g.:

 ```php
 class NewClassName {